Cosmian/mse-cli/README.md

 Assume the SGX operator gets a result as follow: `curl https://localhost:7788/result --cacert /tmp/ratls.pem > result.enc`

-Then, the code provider can decrypt the result has follow:
+Then, the code provider can decrypt the result as follow:

 ```console
 $ mse home decrypt --key key.txt \